 Website visitor identification technology captures up to 40 percent of your anonymous web traffic and transforms it into actionable leads.
 The records include each visitor’s name, email address, and mailing address.

-The cost per lead starts at $0.24, but you can get more data (e.g., phone numbers, household income range, homeowner status, length of residence range, and net worth range) for an additional fee.
+With the B2C tool, you’ll always get a name and/or email.
+You can also get more data (e.g., phone numbers, household income range, homeowner status, length of residence range, and net worth range) for an additional fee.